Audit finds fraud risk in P360-M Bulacan flood projects

 Another P98.99 million slope protection structure along Bocaue River in Barangay Turo, Bocaue, was similarly found to have been built at a site where “the approved site already had an earlier existing flood control structure which could not have been built prior to the Joint Venture’s receipt of the Notice to Proceed.”

-COA warned that those involved may face charges for graft and corruption under RA 3019, malversation, falsification of documents under the Revised Penal Code, and violations of COA Circular No. 2009-001 and the Government Procurement Reform Act.
+CoA warned that those involved may face charges for graft and corruption under RA 3019, malversation, falsification of documents under the Revised Penal Code, and violations of CoA Circular 2009-001 and the Government Procurement Reform Act.
 The commission stressed that “the initial list of liable persons is not final and may expand as the audit progresses, or new information becomes available.”